GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### SpringBoot Jetty

-As shown in the previous app engine configuration file, we are using Jetty.
+As shown in the previous app engine configuration file, the app uses Jetty.

 Grails is built on top of SpringBoot.
-Following SpringBoot’s documentation, we need to do the following changes to [deploy to Jetty instead of Tomcat](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html).
+Following SpringBoot’s documentation, you need to do the following changes to [deploy to Jetty instead of Tomcat](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html).

 Replace: